oberocks/vainglory-base-stats/README.md

-# Vainglory Base Stats v3.2.1.1
+# Vainglory Base Stats v3.3.1.2
 A JSON object master file, hard-coded from the game itself, for use in web-based applications that can parse JSON data.
+Updated for VainGlory patch 3.3!

 ______________________